 Traditional social protection helps to protect individuals against economic and social risks, such as loss of income due to illness, unemployment, old age or accidents at work.
 It includes, for example, family allowances, retirement pensions, unemployment insurance, sickness and disability insurance, housing benefit, etc.

-Adaptive Social Protection (ASP) goes beyond these traditional mechanisms, adding a dimension of responsiveness and flexibility to respond to crises and unforeseen shocks.
+Adaptive Social Protection (ASP) goes beyond these traditional mechanisms, by adding responsiveness and flexibility to address unforeseen crises and shocks.

-It involves, for example, temporarily extending social cover to include people affected by a natural disaster, or anticipating a shock by granting a cash transfer before the expected arrival of a flood to enable families to prepare.
+It involves, for example, temporarily extending social cover to include people affected by a natural disaster, or anticipating a shock by granting a cash transfer before the expected arrival of a flood in order for families to be prepared.

-Adaptive social protection therefore strengthens traditional social protection systems by making them more dynamic, preventive and integrated, in order to better manage crises and strengthen people’s resilience.
+Therefore, adaptive social protection can strengthen traditional social protection systems with more dynamic, preventive and integrated systems, in order to better manage crises and strengthen people’s resilience.

 Droughts and floods are becoming increasingly frequent and severe in the Sahel, one of the world’s poorest regions.
-These climatic shocks come on top of weak household livelihoods, fragility and growing insecurity.
+These climatic shocks further exacerbate weak household livelihoods, fragility and growing insecurity.

 In the Sahel, adaptive social protection is a crucial instrument to address the unequal impacts of climate change and strengthen the resilience of the poorest and most vulnerable members of society.